 If you are working in investments area, then likely you are familiar with GE McKinsey Matrix.
 This simple framework is a powerful marketing strategy and product management portfolio analysis tool.
-Learn how you can present the McKinsey model applying some creative matrix design ideas.
+Learn how you can present the McKinsey model by applying some creative matrix design ideas.

 What is McKinsey matrix?